mc-build/mcb/README.md

 [https://github.com/mc-build/mcb/wiki](https://github.com/mc-build/mcb/wiki)

+### NOTES:

+the require call in script block does not have a test case as the testing enviroment does not provide full file paths as the `Module.createRequire` call expects

-### I as well as the mc-build project am not affiliated with Mojang in any way.
+**I as well as the mc-build project am not affiliated with Mojang in any way.**